 "He got really lucky," Dan says.
 "He easily could have been killed."

 Experts say the best way to avoid such on-the-job mishaps is good training.
 The more an employee knows about safe lifting techniques, the better off he will be.
 In fact, federal regulations state that all employers -- including moving companies -- must provide a safe work place and must make sure employees are properly trained to do the work they're doing.
-The Occupational Safety and Health Administration (OSHA) of the US Department of Labor developed national ergonomic standards that would have required employers to implement further protections, but they were rejected by Congress in 2001.
-Currently, OSHA is in the process of issuing voluntary ergonomic guidelines for various industries.

 "For movers, training employees in proper lifting would be the biggest concern," according to OSHA spokesperson Deanne Amaden.
 "If an employee knows the safest way to do their job, they are more likely to avoid injuries and accidents."